bethanyhgardner/dissertation/README.md

 # Dissertation

-Right now, this repository has de-identified data, materials, and analysis code.
-The rendered analysis code, a DOI, and a link to the full text on ProQuest will be available later.
+This repository includes the de-identified data, materials, analysis code, and Quarto code for my dissertation, **Learning to Comprehend and Produce Singular** ***They.*** You can read the full dissertation open-access in the [Vanderbilt database](http://hdl.handle.net/1803/18385), with institutional access in the [ProQuest database](https://www.proquest.com/docview/2864824940), or [here](https://bethanyhgardner.github.io/dissertation/) as a Quarto book.

 ## Contents